deepakjohnson91/NSSO-77-Round-SAS/README.md

 5. Non-Farm_Business_Income.R
 6. HH_Income.R - combines crop income, animal income, wage, rent, and non-farm business income to calculate household incomes

-There are supporting files also for different purposes.
+There are five supporting files for different purposes.
 1. Levels_Codes.xlsx - the widths specified by NSS for data extraction; as given in the "NSS_77th_Layout_Sch_33.1_mult_post.xls" file given in the NSS website link
 2. List_State.xlsx - codes for States
 3. List_Social_Group.xlsx - codes for social groups